 And yet in a not inconsiderable number of cases complications arise after the birth of the first fetus which seriously endanger the life of the second and subject the mother to increased risks.
 In fact Spiegelberg himself said that in labor with twins the prognosis was much more unfavorable for the children than in single labors; not only on account of their smallness, but because of the more frequent anomalies of presentation, and therefore more frequent artificial delivery: especially unfavorable, he pointed out, is the prognosis, for the second child, on account of the more frequent occurrence of transverse positions.
-Since more than 25 per cent of twin pregnancies terminate prematurely, it is not unexpected that the mortality in early infancy should be large; nor is it surprising that the mother's convalescence should often be protracted, on account of the greater demand on her organism for the
+Since more than 25 per cent of twin pregnancies terminate prematurely, it is not unexpected that the mortality in early infancy should be large; nor is it surprising that the mother's convalescence should often be protracted, on account of the greater demand on her organism for the history-of-obgyn.com simultaneous development of two offspring.
+It is to be regretted, however, that owing to what I believe to be preventable causes connected with labor, the life of the second fetus is not infrequently compromised or lost, and the maternal convalescence greatly retarded.
+Supposing now the first fetus to have been delivered, and excluding, therefore, complications which might arise from the simultaneous presentation of both children, I propose to consider the delivery of the second fetus, the difficulties which may arise, and how best to prevent their occurrence.

-Geburtshülfe, 2te Aufl., S. 195.
+1 Geburtshülfe, 2te Aufl., S. 195.

-^{}Reuss gives 26.5%; Spiegelberg, 27.5%.
+Reuss gives 26.5%; Spiegelberg, 27.5%.